Jaxelr/Cnsola/readme.md

 ### Purpose

 A scaffolded console application built on top of net 5.0.
-It provides the basic tools for managing console arguments, logging and configuration management.
+It provides the basic tools for handling of console arguments, logging into multiple destinations and configuration management.

-### Install
+### Installation

 For installation via the dotnet install command: